 The sockeye food fishery activities carried out by the Stellat’en Field Technicians.
 The sockeye was dip netted off of the fish fence.
 This is how traditionally how Carrier First Nations fished for their salmon.
-The Stellat’en Field Technicians caught and recorded number of fish, sex of the fish, and kept a list of community members who received fish on a daily basis.
-As well, there was a record kept on who was setting net on the west end of Fraser Lake.
+The Stellat’en Field Technicians caught and recorded the number of fish, sex of the fish, and kept a list of community members who received fish on a daily basis.
+As well, there was a record kept on who was setting a net on the west end of Fraser Lake.

 - Ecotourism (rafting and hiking tours)